All Episodes

 Rather than spread it to everybody, we let nobody have it.

-And Obama's, well, you were here in 86, we could never get that done again.
+We could never get that done again.

-Here's another wrangle bite.
+Here's another Wrangle bite.

 This is number 15.

-Uh he said this on taxes as well.
+He said this on taxes as well.

 Just a quick thought on taxes, Charlie.

-On the corporate side, I at least have always maintained that if we tried to think in the same ways that we thought about in 1986, and if you closed loopholes, you could actually lower rates.
+On the corporate side, I at least have always maintained that if we tried to think in the same ways that we thought about 1986, and if you closed loopholes, you could actually lower rates.

 So do you understand the bias here?

-Only the rich depending on the accountants.
+Only the rich, depending on the accountant.

-So what he's saying is you let us get rid of the deductions, and we might lower a rate here or there.
+So what he's saying is, you let us get rid of the deductions, and we might lower a rate here or there.

 Then after that's done, guess what?